-In respect of sewerage for Residential, Commercial and Rural Productive properties the following shall apply:-
+In respect of sewerage for all properties the following shall apply:-

 - (i) Subject to sub-clause (ii), properties and/or improvements capable of being connected to the scheme will be charged in accordance with the charges set out above. - (ii) Council reserves the right to exempt certain properties from sewerage charges if such properties as defined by Council are not, in Council's opinion, capable of being connected within the foreseeable future.